HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Discussion

-The proposed HANS-Net model demonstrates significant segmentation performance in the LiTS data set for both liver and tumor structures.
+The proposed HANS-Net model demonstrates significant segmentation performance in the LiTS dataset \cite{bilic2023liver} for both liver and tumor structures.
 With respect to liver segmentation, the model achieved a Dice score of 96.67\% and an IoU of 93.79\%, which signifies an excellent score for segmenting the liver.
 The model also showed a low ASSD of 0.54 mm and a minimal VOE of 6.21\%, indicating precise boundary definition and low volumetric error.
-Although the results for tumor segmentation are slightly lower due to increased structural complexity, they remain robust, with a Dice score of 89.84\%, IoU of 82.39\%, ASSD of 0.89 mm and VOE of 17.61\%.
-In summary, the model achieved a mean Dice coefficient of 93.26\%, IoU of 88.09\%, ASSD of 0.72 mm and VOE of 11.
+Although the results for tumor segmentation are slightly lower due to increased structural complexity, they remain robust, with a Dice score of 89.84\%, IoU of 82.39\%, ASSD of 0.89 mm, and VOE of 17.61\%.
+In summary, the model achieved a mean Dice score of 93.26\%, IoU of 88.09\%, ASSD of 0.72 mm, and VOE of 11.
 91\%, thus confirming its efficiency in segmenting large and small anatomical structures.

-The robustness of HANS-Net is further evidenced by its stable convergence seen in both the training and validation curves, which shows no major signs of overfitting.
+The robustness of HANS-Net is further evidenced by its stable convergence seen in both the training and validation curves, which show no major signs of overfitting.
 Interestingly, liver Dice scores rapidly surpassed 90\% within the first 20 epochs, while tumor Dice scores increased more slowly, reaching about 80\% in epoch 80.
 This trend highlights a hierarchical learning process that first captures broad anatomical structures before focusing on tumor boundary details.
 Metrics such as ASSD and VOE showed consistent decreases, pointing to precise segmentation and a growing confidence in the model.
-The evaluation of the cross-dataset on the 3D-IRCADb-01 dataset confirms the impressive generalizability of the model, with a mean Dice coefficient of 87.45\%, and an IoU of 80.
-30\%, and low ASSD (1.53 mm) and VOE (19.71\%).
+The evaluation of the cross-dataset on the AMOS 2022 \cite{ji2022amos} dataset confirms the impressive generalizability of the model, with a mean Dice score of 85.09\%, an IoU of 76.66\%, and low ASSD (19.49 mm) and VOE (23.34\%).

 Compared to recent SOTA models, HANS-Net achieves superior segmentation performance, attaining a mean Dice score of 93.26\%, whereas most existing methods struggle to surpass the 90\% threshold.
-For instance, MSML-AttUNet and FUF-TransUnet reached Dice scores of 87.74\% and 89.77\%, respectively, while models such as MCDA and G-UNet performed even lower.
-Among pre-trained architectures, only TransUNet exceeded 90\%, yet it remained approximately 3\% lower than HANS-Net, highlighting the advantage of our framework in both accuracy and structural consistency.
+For example, MSML-AttUNet \cite{hu2025msml} reached Dice scores of 87.74\%, respectively, while models such as MCDA \cite{kuang2024adaptive} and G-UNet \cite{dj2024liver} performed even lower.
+Among pre-trained architectures, only TransUNet \cite{zhang2021deeprecs} exceeded 90\%, yet it remained approximately 3\% lower than HANS-Net, highlighting the advantage of our framework in both accuracy and structural consistency.